openhab/openhab-docs/introduction.md

 For almost everything, there is more than one way in openHAB to achieve a goal or perform a task.
 Initially, this can be frustrating and confusing, but it also gives great flexibility and does not mandate the use of certain devices or tools.

-You may need to learn more about computers that you currently do.
+You may need to learn more about computers than you currently do.
 But this may not be a problem as you are reading the documentation of software that will enable you to do home automation yourself.

 Lastly, be prepared to start a new hobby: home automation.

 Basic functions can be achieved in openHAB rather quickly, e.g., switch lights on at a certain time.
 Others will require much more efforts and thoughts, e.g., how do I determine that someone is home, including guests, but not counting pets?
 The openHAB forum is a great place to learn and discuss.
-But always remember: no one but you knows what you need and what you have as well as yourself.
-Give plenty of background information if you have a question.
-And please be courteous and respectful, this is an open-source community and everybody on the forum works with openHAB in their spare time.

 ## A quick overview